 Natural gas in Turkey’s energy mixFossil fuels play an important role in Turkey’s energy mix, with natural gas being one of the most significant.
 In 2021, this energy source had a share of 33 percent.
 Despite this, natural gas shares in the energy mix have declined since 2014, when natural gas accounted with 48 percent of the energy generation.

-TradeTurkey is heavily reliant on gas imports, from both pipeline and LNG (liquefied natural gas).
-In 2020, combined imports amounted to 46.6 billion cubic meters.
-This was a similar volume when compared to the five years prior.
-However, 2018 saw a noticeable decrease, with pipeline and LNG imports amounting to 20.2 billion cubic meters and 11.4 billion cubic meters, respectively.
-In 2020, Turkey had a share of three percent of worldwide LNG imports.
+TradeTurkey is heavily reliant on natural gas imports, from both pipeline and LNG (liquefied natural gas).
+In 2022, LNG imports into the country amounted to 15 billion cubic meters.
+This was a peak volume over the peiod of last eight years.
+In 2021, Turkey had a share of nearly three percent of worldwide LNG imports.

 Turkey is a major customer of Gazprom, the Russian state-owned energy company, importing 16.4 billion cubic meter from them in 2020.